 You can also follow exercise 6 above using a small weight.

 If you’ve had an operation on your wrist, you’ll need to keep your stitches dry and clean.
 You should also look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.

-You can find information about how to care for your stitches, if/when they need to be removed and signs of an infection on our orthopaedic surgery page.
+You can find information about how to care for your stitches, if/when they need to be removed and signs of an infection on our surgery for fractures and soft tissue injuries page.

 Because your limb is immobilised and you’ll be moving less than normal, you’re at higher risk of developing a blood clot or Deep Vein Thrombosis (DVT).
 The risk of DVT with a wrist injury is low, but it can still be life threatening if left untreated.

 These symptoms can also happen in your arm or tummy if that’s where the blood clot is.

 Wearing a brace and not moving your limb can lead to pressure sores or ulcers.
 These are injuries to the skin and underlying tissue caused by prolonged pressure, rubbing or tension.